Financial Audit: Definition, Types, and How to Execute it

 Accountants play an important role in financial audits because they ensure the accuracy of financial data, assist auditors, and drive necessary improvements.
 Their involvement streamlines the auditing process, improves compliance, and promotes financial transparency.

 Accountants’ primary responsibilities during financial audits include preparation, collaboration, and implementation.
-Here are the detailed explanation of the accountants’ primary responsibilities:
+Here is a detailed explanation of the accountants’ primary responsibilities:

 Preparation